harbour/core/README.md

 ## on Windows x86-64 (64-bit) hosts

-Same as 32-bit Windows, with the difference that you'll have to change `%ProgramFiles%` to `%ProgramFiles(x86)%` for 32-bit and mixed tools, that you can build for both x86 and x86-64 without building a native target first, and potential differences with some compilers in using
+Same as 32-bit Windows, with the difference that you will have to change `%ProgramFiles%` to `%ProgramFiles(x86)%` for 32-bit and mixed tools, that you can build for both x86 and x86-64 without building a native target first, and potential differences with some compilers in using